NeelimaChinta/OneSpace/README.md

 # Social Networking Website
-This is a social media platform for software developers and programmers of all skill levels to connect and interact with one another.
+This is a social media platform for everyone of all skill levels to connect and interact with one another.

-## Motivation
-At my most recent co-op, the team I worked on was using a MERN JavaScript development stack.
-As I was relatively new to software development, I wanted to do a project (similar to what I was working with at my co-op placement) to help get introduced to web development.

 ## Languages, Frameworks, and Packages
     Languages: